freevs/DBMS_SQL-Data-Science-Interview-Questions/DBMS.md

     -*CREATE*: This command is used to create the database or its objects (like table, index, function, views, store procedure, and triggers).

-    -*DROP8: This command is used to delete objects from the database.
+    -*DROP: This command is used to delete objects from the database.

     -*ALTER*: This is used to alter the structure of the database.